Lin-Yijie/Lin-Yijie.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+- *2025.01*: &nbsp; One paper about AI4Science was accepted by Nature Communications!
 - *2024.12*: &nbsp; One paper about diffusion clustering was accepted by AAAI Conference on Artificial Intelligence.
 Congrats to Yuanyang.
 - *2024.06*: &nbsp; We completed a comprehensive <a href="https://link.springer.com/content/pdf/10.1007/s44336-024-00001-w.pdf">survey on deep clustering</a> from the prior perspective.
 - *2024.04*: &nbsp; One paper was accepted by IEEE Transactions on Systems, Man and Cybernetics: Systems.